 Texas A&M University Alliance Research Model (TxARM) is an NSF-funded alliance between four Texas A&M System institutions to advance knowledge about models to improve pathways to the professoriate and success of historically underrepresented minority (URM) graduate students, postdoctoral fellows and faculty in specific STEM disciplines and/or STEM education research fields.

 The Collaboration for Advancing Minority Participation in Security (CAMPS) brings together five public universities in the Texas A&M University System in an Educational Partnership Agreement (EPA) with the National Security Agency’s (NSA) OnRamp II program.
 OnRamp II promotes the technical health and diversity of students in STEM disciplines and creates a diverse pipeline of future employees in the NSA.

 IMSD at TAMU

-IMSD at Texas A&M University (TAMU): Initiative for Maximizing Student Diversity in Biomedical Sciences aims to enhance recruitment and retention of underrepresented minority (URM) populations in biomedical science graduate programs at Texas A&M by-seeking students who have the skills to transition successfully into biomedical research careers.
+IMSD at Texas A&M University (TAMU): Initiative for Maximizing Student Development in Biomedical Sciences aims to enhance recruitment and retention of underrepresented populations in biomedical science graduate programs at Texas A&M by-seeking students who have the skills to transition successfully into biomedical research careers.